dekarrin/yuuki-jrpg/README.md

 Testing
 -------
-The fastest way to test Yuuki is to go the (project website)[http://dekarrin.github.com/yuuki-right] and download one of the binaries.
+The fastest way to test Yuuki is to go the project website at http://dekarrin.github.com/yuuki-right and download one of the binaries.

 To build a stable commit manually, you can execute `ant dist-jar` at the project root.
 All tags in this